Rensselaer Catalog 2025-2026

 Innovation Management and New Product Development

-In this area, researchers concentrate on understanding the management processes leading to the development of successful new products, technologies, or services.
-Research topics include managing technological innovation, technology strategy, new product development, distributed innovation, strategic innovation alliances, innovation networks, management of radical innovation, and intellectual property management.
-Related research focuses on organizational strategies to successfully pursue product or service innovation, those that occur within the boundaries of the organization as well as those that involve other organizations.
+In this area, researchers concentrate on understanding the management processes leading to the development of successful new products, technologies, and/or services.
+Research topics include managing technological innovation, technology strategy, new product development, distributed innovation, strategic innovation alliances, innovation networks, management of disruptive innovation, and intellectual property management.
+Related research focuses on organizational strategies to successfully pursue product or service innovation, including those that occur within the boundaries of the organization as well as those that involve other organizations.
 Given the emergence of global networks of innovation, issues related to inter-organizational alliances and collaboration form a primary focus of research at Lally.

 Management Information Systems